reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 }
 ```

-When we start the Spring Boot application now, and set the `report-email-address` property invalid, for example, the application won't start up:
+When we start the Spring Boot application now with the (invalid) email address from the example above, the application won't start up:

 ```
 ***************************